fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_no_directory/README.md

 There is no need to use BACnet4J to build BACnet services.
 Feel free to provide any BACnet services as byte arrays.
-Later in the example we'll send WhoIs- and IAmRequest services between devices, both services are given as valid byte arrays.
+Later in this example we'll send WhoIs- and IAmRequest services between devices, both services are given as valid byte arrays.
 Add the following method to class __AbstractApplication__.